karaoc/dayz.test/[Server-Hosting]-Server-settings.md

 ### "CanOpenMapWithKeyBinding"
 Bool.
 If enabled, the player can open the map with a keybind instead of interacting with th physical map

+### "ShowNameOnServerMarkers"
+Bool.
+If enabled, show the name of server map markers.

+### "ShowDistanceOnServerMarkers"
+Bool.
+If enabled, show the distance of server map markers.

 ### "ServerMarkers"
 Array.
 Allow server owners to display server markers on the map.
 See [this tutorial](https://github.com/salutesh/DayZ-Expansion-Scripts/wiki/%5BServer-Hosting%5D-Adding-server-markers) for more explaination.